Max Cleland dies; senator and veteran lost limbs in Vietnam

 “I sat in my mother and daddy’s living room and took stock in my life,” Cleland said in a 2002 interview.
 “No job.
 No hope of a job.
 No offer of a job.
 No girlfriend.
 No apartment.
 No car.
 And I said, ‘This is a great time to run for the state Senate.”’

-Nevertheless, he won a state Senate seat, becoming part of a cadre of young senators that included future governor Roy Barnes.
+Nevertheless, he won a state Senate seat, becoming part of a cadre of young senators that included Barnes, the future governor.
 After a failed 1974 campaign for lieutenant governor and his stint heading the VA, Cleland was elected as Georgia’s Secretary of State in 1982.

 A dozen years later, he opted to seek the seat of retiring Sen. Sam Nunn, but served only one term.
-He had been leading in his re-election effort before the devastating Chambliss ad.
+Polls showed he had been leading in his re-election effort before the devastating Chambliss ad.

 “Accusing me of being soft on homeland defense and Osama bin Laden is the most vicious exploitation of a national tragedy and attempt at character assassination I have ever witnessed,” Cleland said at the time.